-But if Jesus is the full revelation of God (and you are answering these God-questions as a Christian), then how does Jesus' incarnation reveal to us God's greatness or even his goodness?
+But if Jesus is the full revelation of God (and you are answering these God-questions as a Christian), then what does Jesus' incarnation reveal to us about God's greatness or even his goodness?
 You probably don't need the baby Jesus to know that God is great or to know that God is good, for there is ample evidence in the Hebrew Scriptures to show both of those statements are true.
-Further, God's greatness and goodness are themes shared by all the monotheistic religions.

-What is it that we Christians have to say about God that is unique and gets to the very essence of God?
+So what is it that we Christians have to say about God that is unique and gets to the very essence of God?
 What is it that we know about God that we could not know without Jesus?

 The apostle John takes us right to the heart of the matter with the simple statement, "God is love." (see the above passage from 1 John) Note that he doesn't say, "God loves."
 A true statement but not unique to Christianity.
 John writes that God IS love.
 That in God's very being, God is love, God is inherently relational - three persons who love and are loved in a way and to a depth you and I cannot even imagine.
-This is no mere sentiment, like you might find on a blog or a bumper sticker - this is who God really is, revealed to us in the truth of Jesus.
+This is no mere sentiment, like you might find on a blog or a bumper sticker - this is who God really is, revealed to us in the truth about Jesus.
 This is a statement about God that I don't think you could ever really know without the incarnation, from the crib to the cross.